Interested in working with me?

-My personal and advocacy mission is to eradicate the stigma associated with food insecurity (and the poverty leading to it) in the United States, as well as partner with organizations who are also seeking to create food justice.
+My personal and advocacy mission is to eradicate the stigma associated with food insecurity (chronic hunger) in the United States, as well as partner with organizations who are also seeking to create food justice.

 As a Registered Dietitian and food educator for almost two decades (learn more about my life and experience here), I’ve come to understand that for most people – especially parents concerned about raising healthy children – food is a stressful and complicated topic.

-This stress is compounded for families struggling with food insecurity, not only because their budget limits their options, but also because there’s so much stigma and shame associated with Food Assistance programs.
+This stress is compounded for families struggling with food insecurity, not only because their budget limits their options, but also because there’s so much stigma and shame associated with food assistance programs.
 I witnessed this firsthand as President of the Al Beech West Side Food Pantry in Kingston, PA.
-My experience there challenged so many of my own presumptions, and gave me an entirely new outlook on what hunger is really about here in the US.
+My experience there challenged so many of my own presumptions, and gave me an entirely new outlook on what hunger is really about here in the United States.

 The reality is that most individuals who end up in situations of food insecurity are hard workers in unexpected, temporary situations.
 Sudden life changes, like job loss, pregnancy, a medical emergency, or the death of a family member can place people in financially difficult positions at the drop of a hat.

-This is why I believe that if we are serious about ending childhood hunger, we must collectively shift the way we talk about food assistance and poverty in the US.
-Food Assistance programs should be seen as a hand up—not a hand-out!
+This is why I believe that if we are serious about ending childhood hunger (and childhood obesity), we must collectively shift the way we talk about food assistance and poverty in the United States.
+Food assistance programs should be seen as a hand up—not a hand-out!

 Whether you’re a healthcare organization, non-profit organization, a for-profit company, or an educational institution, if you’re trying to improve the health of your clients, the way you connect to your client is essential.
 In my career I’ve seen many groups overlook this step, and want to jump right into telling people what and how to eat.
 This deprives the clients of feelings of dignity and personhood, and ends up pushing away individuals and families who are deeply in need of the services.

 As a consultant, I will guide you to make shifts in both attitude and engagement.
-I’ll help you to dignify the food assistance process, and to offer nutrition education that makes your clients feel empowered about their health instead of hopeless.
+I’ll help you to dignify food access, and to offer nutrition education that makes your clients feel empowered about their health instead of hopeless.
 You’ll see positive results that start with your organization and employees, directly affect your clients, and ripple out to your entire community.